sdziallas/comp55/docs/labs/10-Timer.md

 ![diagram showing point ahead of ball](lab10media/media/checkball.png)

-If it turns out that we do have potential enemy in front of us (by calling ```getElementAt``` using the measurements shown above), then we want to remove it not only from the screen (by calling **remove**) but also from the ```enemies```.
+Turns out that if we do have a potential enemy in front of us (by calling ```getElementAt``` using the measurements shown above), then we want to remove it not only from the screen (by calling **remove**) but also from the ```enemies```.